tudelft3d/website/jobs/phdumnd2016/index.md

 ## Doing a PhD at TU Delft

 At the Delft University of Technology, a PhD student is a full-time employee of the university who gets paid a salary, no extra funding is necessary.
-The gross salary is €2,125 per month for the 1st year, going up to €2,717 during the 4th year.
+The gross salary is €2,174 per month for the 1st year, going up to €2,779 during the 4th year.
 TU Delft also offers an attractive benefits package, including a flexible work week and the option of assembling a customised compensation and benefits package.
+An International Children’s Centre offers childcare and an international primary school.
+Dual Career Services offers support to accompanying partners.
+Salary and benefits are in accordance with the Collective Labour Agreement for Dutch Universities.

-More information about doing a PhD at TU Delft and in the Netherlands can be found [here](http://www.phd.tudelft.nl) and [there](http://www.studyinholland.nl/education-system/degrees/phd).
+More information about doing a PhD at TU Delft and in the Netherlands can be found [here](http://www.graduateschool.tudelft.nl) and [there](http://www.studyinholland.nl/education-system/degrees/phd).

 ## Job requirements